 Q7.
 Discuss a recent project of pen test which you have done?

 Ans: To answer this question, you can start with the last project which you have done in the field of a pen test.
-Also mention about your approach, which tools you have used, which vulnerabilities you have found and how you help the developer to fix those issues.
+Also mention your approach, which tools you have used, which vulnerabilities you have found and how you help the developer to fix those issues.

 Q8.
 What are the strengths and differences between Windows and Linux?